I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 Gary Young is an assistant warden.
 He says that taking part in the rodeo and craft fair is “a behavioural tool for us.
 We extract an awful lot of good behaviour” in exchange for a booth.

 Inmate Aldrie Lathan says he takes part for money.
-In talking to a reporter he said “After you get hit by a bull one time, you know what it feels like and you don’t have that fear any more.”
+When talking to a reporter, he said “After you get hit by a bull one time, you know what it feels like and you don’t have that fear anymore.”
 They are tough people inside Angola.